MEIT: Multimodal Electrocardiogram Instruction Tuning on Large Language Models for Report Generation: Appendix.

 As illustrated in Figures~\ref{fig:llama1_ecg}, ~\ref{fig:llama2_ecg}, and ~\ref{fig:mistral_instruct} we have visualized the report samples generated by LLaMA-1, LLaMA-2, and Mistral-Instruct.
 The samples are presented in \blue{blue} font to highlight the key information that aligns with the ground truth.
-The visualization demonstrates that all three selected models are capable of capturing the essential patterns of ECG signals and generating accurate reports.
-This underscores the efficacy of our proposed \textbf{MEIT} framework, which proves to be adaptable to the majority of open-source LLMs.
+The visualization demonstrates that all three selected models can capture the essential patterns of ECG signals and generate accurate reports.
+This underscores the efficacy of our proposed \textbf{MEIT} framework, which is adaptable to most open-source LLMs.
 It effectively learns the correct clinical semantics of ECG signals, thereby enabling the generation of corresponding reports.